 Back to home page >>

-The release consists of all stacked, reduced images, associated source lists and band merged catalogues in u,g,r,i,z taken from the start of observations by the VST in August 2011 through to the end of September 2014.
-It superceeds the DR2 release.
+The release consists of all stacked, reduced images, associated source lists and band merged catalogues in u,g,r,i,z taken from the start of observations by the VST in August 2011 through to the end of July 2017.
+Apart from the odd missing tile, it covers the complete survey area.

 - Isophotal fluxes, Kron fluxes, Petrosian fluxes and fixed aperture fluxes are provided.
 There are also corrections to point source total magnitudes for each aperture.

-- To convert magnitudes use -2.5*log(flux)+ MAGZPT - EXTINCT*(airmass-1) +2.5*log10(EXPTIME), where 'MAGZPT', 'EXTINCT', 'EXPTIME' are fits keywords in the headers and airmass is the mean of 'HIERARCH ESO TEL AIRM START' and 'HIERARCH ESO TEL AIRM END' (so note in particular that MAGZPT is not corrected for the airmass of the observations).
+- To convert magnitudes use -2.5*log(flux)+ ATLASZPT - EXTINCT*(airmass-1) +2.5*log10(EXPTIME), where 'ATLASZPT', 'EXTINCT', 'EXPTIME' are fits keywords in the headers and airmass is the mean of 'HIERARCH ESO TEL AIRM START' and 'HIERARCH ESO TEL AIRM END' (so note in particular that MAGZPT is not corrected for the airmass of the observations).

 - Fluxes are corrected for the non-uniform illumination of the flat fields